solide-project/docs/blog/erc4337/entry-point/_part-1.md

 }
 ```

-Hence if we go back to the EntryPoint where it'll parse the above `validationResult` as `paymasterValidationData` we see it extractsthe `pmAggregator` variable represents the aggregator status obtained from the paymasterValidationData.
+Hence if we go back to the EntryPoint where it'll parse the above `validationResult` as `paymasterValidationData` we see it extracts the `pmAggregator` variable represents the aggregator status obtained from the paymasterValidationData.
 A value of `0` indicates a successful aggregator, while `1` implies an expired aggregator.
 With this, if `pmAggregator` is assigned the value of `address(0)`, it signifies that the aggregator is successful as it has the value of `0`.

 Furthermore, validation is conducted by comparing the current block timestamp with the validUntil and validAfter timestamps obtained from the validation data.
 The `outOfTimeRange` variable is set based on whether the current timestamp exceeds the validUntil timestamp or falls before the validAfter timestamp.
 If `outOfTimeRange` is `true`, it indicates that the paymaster has expired or the operation is not yet due.